 A client hired Slater Byrne Recoveries in early 2019 to collect on a substantial amount of debt from an automotive salvage company.
-Despite many attempts to a quicker settlement because our client also needs the cash to run his business, payment from the debtor was not forthcoming.
+Our client needs the cash to run his business so he attempted many attempts to a quicker settlement.
+The debtor, however, was not forthcoming.
 By July of last year, the client already engaged the services of a solicitor to lodge a statement of claim for the debtor.

-A statement of claim is a document filed in court containing the summary of facts supporting your case.
+The creditor files the statement of claim in court containing the summary of facts supporting the case.
 This document will “get the ball rolling,” so to speak, and signifies the commencement of court proceedings.
-However, if your statement of claim is incorrect, the court or the other party may require you to re-issue your statement of claim, causing delays.
+However, if your statement of claim is incorrect, the court or the other party may require you to re-issue your statement of claim.
+This may cause delays.

 Our client’s solicitor detailed the following facts:

 The solicitor, at the client’s go-signal, filed the statement of claim in August.
-The debtor had until mid-September to file a Defence, but the expiry date arrived and there was no response from the debtor.
-The next step will be to proceed with obtaining judgment, typically issued by courts without having to conduct a hearing when the defendant has not filed a response to the statement of claim.
-Because the debt had already taken too long to recover, the client wanted to look at all options available to it after obtaining Default Judgment that is most efficient and cost-effective.
+The debtor had until mid-September to file a Defence.
+The expiry date arrived but there was no response from the debtor.
+The next step will be to proceed with obtaining judgment.
+The court issues this without having to conduct a hearing.
+The court only issues this when the defendant has not filed a response to the statement of claim.
+Because the debt had already taken too long to recover, the client wanted to look at all options available to it that is most efficient and cost-effective.

 The solicitor advised the client to pursue a judgment order.
-Because the debtor has not filed a Defence, what the solicitor planned to do is file a Notice of Motion for Judgment, which required a supporting affidavit evidencing that the statement of claim was served at least 28 days before the deadline to respond.
+Because the debtor has not filed a Defence, what the solicitor planned to do is file a Notice of Motion for Judgment.
+This notice requires a supporting affidavit evidencing that the client served the statement of claim at least 28 days before the deadline to respond.

-The client was also advised that it can pursue a Creditor’s Statutory Demand based on the judgment order.
-Once a Statutory Demand has been served, the debtor will be given 21 days to either pay the amount set out in the demand, reach a compromise for payment, or file and serve a court application to set aside the Demand.
-If the debtor fails to do one of the above options, the debtor will be presumed insolvent, which the creditor can use as a basis for filing a Wind-up Application.
-The solicitor emphasised the forcefulness of a Statutory Demand, noting that the threat of being put into liquidation is a strong motivation that prompts non-responsive debtors into making a payment.
+The solicitor also advised the client that it can pursue a Creditor’s Statutory Demand based on the judgment order.
+Once the creditor serves a Statutory Demand, the debtor has 21 days to either pay the amount set out in the demand.
+The debtor can also reach a compromise for payment or file and serve a court application to set aside the Demand.
+If the debtor fails to do one of the above options, the debtor will be presumed insolvent.
+The creditor can use insolvency as a basis for filing a Wind-up Application.
+The solicitor emphasized the forcefulness of a Statutory Demand, noting that the threat of being put into liquidation is a strong motivation that prompts non-responsive debtors into making a payment.

-Aside from the Judgment Order and Statutory Demand, the client was also advised that it can pursue Examination Order, where a court will ask questions regarding the financial affairs of the debtor to serve as the basis for an application for a writ for levy of a property where a bailiff will seize and sell personal property of the Judgment Debtor to pay off the debts.
+Aside from the Judgment Order and Statutory Demand, the solicitor also advised the client that it can pursue Examination Order.
+In this case, a court will ask questions regarding the financial affairs of the debtor to serve as the basis for an application for a writ for levy of a property where a bailiff will seize and sell personal property of the Judgment Debtor.
+The court will apply the proceeds of the sale to pay off the debts.
 A third option for the client will be a garnishee order where the court will require a third party to pay the debt of the Judgment Debtor.

 Having assessed his options thoroughly, the client proceeded with a Default Judgment.
 Towards the end of September, the solicitor informed the client that the court has allowed the motion and awarded a Default Judgment for $15,361, including costs and interest.
 The judgment was forwarded to the debtor, along with an accompanying final demand for payment foreshadowing further enforcement/liquidation action should payment is not received.